 The Department of Electrical and Computer Engineering is committed to fostering a community of research, teaching, and operational excellence that is culturally and academically diverse by attracting and retaining individuals with a variety of backgrounds, experience, viewpoints, and identities.
 Candidates who will actively contribute to this commitment and community – both in identity and professional vision – are particularly encouraged to apply.

-Applications will be considered as they are received but for full consideration, please apply by the priority deadline of December 15, 2022.
+Applications will be considered as they are received but for full consideration, please apply by the priority deadline of December 15, 2023.

 The University of Minnesota provides equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
-Learn about diversity at the U.
+Learn more about diversity at the U.